moralesn/moralesn.github.io/_posts/2015-02-23-stata-workshops.md

 can be useful to this end, facilitating statistical analysis in a user friendly interface and without the need for extensive programming experience.
 Widely used in academia and across some industry, the capabilities of the software are tailored for relatively smaller scale projects.
 The
 [following](https://github.com/moralesn/stata_workshopsblob/master/README.md) sessions stemmed from my experience teaching statistical analysis and modeling at the graduate level.
-They demonstrate some best data management, data manipulation, visualization, and statistical modeling practices
+They demonstrate some best data management, visualization, and statistical analysis practices
 in the context of Stata syntax.
 The following are descriptive names of workshops I have taught and have included under the download section:

 ##Example Workshops